jlapeyre/SparseArraysN.jl/README.md

 introduced outside of `SparseArrays` on types introduced outside of `SparseArrays`.
 And `SparseArrays` is compiled into the standard Julia image.
 This should probably be fixed in the standard library version.

+## Type Piracy

+Several methods in the stdlib version of `SparseArrays` are type pirating.
+They define methods for functions and types that are defined outside of `SparseArrays`.
+This causes method-redefinition warnings when `SparseArraysN` is compiled.
+I guess this is because `SparseArrays` is compiled into the system image.
+So, I have commented out all of these methods in the source of `SparseArraysN`, with each removed item preceeded by a comment *DISABLED*.
+With these edits, this package loads without warnings.